demisto/content/Packs/AzureSentinel/Integrations/AzureSentinel/README.md

 Use the Azure Sentinel integration to get and manage incidents and get related entity information for incidents.
-This integration was integrated and tested with version xx of Azure Sentinel
+This integration was integrated and tested with version 2021-04-01 of Azure Sentinel

 ## Configure Azure Sentinel on Cortex XSOAR